SSPENELOPE/react-weatherapp/README.md

 - PLEASE NOTE: If you go to the website and play with the login and registering features there will be delays intially if no one has been using the site.
 This is because my azureSQL server goes to sleep if it is not being used.
 This saves me money being that I alone am not spending hundreds or even thousands of dollars on a website built for the purpose of showing employers what I can create.

 - If you click login and nothing happens, just be patient and try again.
 You may get errors, but it will work.
 Just wait for the server to wake up

+- If the City you are looking for does not appear in the suggestions then it probably does not exist within the openweathermap API.
+I have a JSON provided by them with thousands of the cities they collect data for and that is where the suggestions come from

 - The routes for updating and deleting are created and work but are not implemented yet